adobe/xdm/CONTRIBUTING.md

 * Should contain the issue ID like `[ACP-123]`
 * Can contain the tag `[trivial]` for trivial changes that don't relate to an issue

+## Design Guidelines

+### Design for Longevity

+Our goal is to establish a universal standard for the experience business.
+As such, this standard's lifetime will be comparable to standards like PDF (24 years old), EXIF (22 years old), or HTML (24 years old).

+The design decisions you make today, will impact future developers, who will have only limited understanding, patience, or sympathy for constraints dictated by your current implementation.

 ## Coding Styleguides

 There are no coding style guides yet.